tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 -------------------

 Format:
-- Remote - The training is offered remotely through Zoom.
+- The training is offered remotely through Zoom.
-- Synchronous - The training is offered live.
+- Recording will be uploaded shortly after end of each day for review.

 Package:
-- Material - Training materials (slides, sample code etc).
+- Material - Training materials (slides, sample code etc) will be shared.
 - Support - 3 weeks of asynchronous consultation on Slack and email from the last day of the class.
 Rights to request the latest slides and code for free.